 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-A Master's degree with major study in public health, public administration, nursing, health administration, economics, business administration, or closely allied field.
+A Bachelor’s degree with major study in public health, public administration, nursing, health care administration, economics, business administration, or closely allied field.

-Two additional years of qualifying experience may be substituted for the Master's degree provided a Bachelor's degree in one of the above fields has been achieved.
+Two additional years of qualifying experience may be substituted for the Bachelor’s degree.

 Class Specification History

 Revised definition March 14, 1989